Garvnanwani/github-push-action/README.md

 | directory | string | '.' | Directory to change to before pushing. |
 | repository | string | '' | Repository name.
 Default or empty repository name represents current github repository.
 If you want to push to other repository, you should make a [personal access token](https://github.com/settings/tokens) and use it as the `github_token` input.  |

-## License

-The Dockerfile and associated scripts and documentation in this project are released under the [MIT License](LICENSE).

-## No affiliation with GitHub Inc.

-GitHub are registered trademarks of GitHub, Inc. GitHub name used in this project are for identification purposes only.
-The project is not associated in any way with GitHub Inc. and is not an official solution of GitHub Inc. It was made available in order to facilitate the use of the site GitHub.